sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

 Note: VSC requires an [extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) to take advantage of editorconfig.

 Github actions that require additional configuration are disabled on the repository until ACTION_ENABLER secret is created with non-empty value.

-## Using the Maintainer Role Ping in Discord

-This role `@Maintainer` is pingable as a compromise reached with the server host MrStonedOne over the auto-stale system we presently have in the codebase.
-It should be used only to ping Maintainers when your PR has had the "Stale" label applied.
-Using it before then can be met with escalating timeouts and referral to /tg/station's Discord moderators for further infractions.

-Feel free to engage and obtain general feedback in the Coding General channel without the role ping before your PR goes stale to build interest and get reviews.